kwon37xi/hibernate-customtype-same-value-binding-bug/README.md

 ```
 {1: 'Y', 2: 'Y', 3: FALSE};
 ```
-This must be like the following,
+But this must be like the following,
 ```
 {1: 'Y', 2: 'T', 3: FALSE};
 ```